All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Equine Research

 Some of the most compelling real-world data comes from veterinary medicine.
 TB-500 has been used extensively in racehorses for tendon and ligament injuries.
 Studies in horses with superficial digital flexor tendon injuries showed improved ultrasonographic appearance and faster return to training .
-While animal data does not translate directly to humans, the consistent findings across species are encouraging.
+While animal data doesn't translate directly to humans, the consistent findings across species are encouraging.

-Human Research Landscape
+Human Research space

 Dosing Protocols for Tendon Repair